zyphlar/influxdb.org/source/docs/v0.9/advanced_topics/clustering.md

 # Clustering
 InfluxDB is designed to scale horizontally.
 This means that you can easily add more machines to your cluster.
 This will increase data ingestion performance and reduce query response time.

 There are two ways you can scale your cluster.
 Increasing hardware, such as memory and CPU (commonly referred to as scaling verticaly), or by adding more machines or data centers (commonly referred to as scaling horizontally).
-A benefit to scaling horizontally as that it adds additional replication.
+A benefit to scaling horizontally is that it adds additional replication.
 Replicating your data provides high-availability, allowing your cluster to remain fully functional, even if some nodes fail.

 ## Brokers and Data Nodes
 The 0.9.0 release has a different clustering design than that used by earlier releases.
 At its core is a new Streaming Raft implementation optimized for our use case.
 In a cluster, each machine is either a _Broker_, a _Data Node_ or both.
 The Brokers represent a streaming Raft consensus group.
 The Data nodes host all the raw replicated data.
 Data nodes are the machines that answer queries.
 The function a particular machine is performing is known as its _role_.